mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Flow control and MAX\_STREAMS {#quic-flow-cc}

+In order to permit QUIC streams to open, a RoQ sender SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow-control window, based on the number of parallel, or simultaneously active, RTP/RTCP flows.
+Endpoints that excessively restrict the number of streams or the flow-control window of these streams will increase the chance that the remote peer reaches the limit early and becomes blocked.

 Opening new streams for new packets MAY implicitly limit the number of packets concurrently in transit because the QUIC receiver provides an upper bound of parallel streams, which it can update using QUIC MAX\_STREAMS frames.
 The number